 The dividend payout ratio is a metric that helps investors understand how much of a company’s net income it pays out in the form of dividends relative to how much it keeps to reinvest or pay down debt.
 Here’s a quick look at dividend basics and how investors can calculate the dividend payout ratio themselves.

 Companies may pay out a portion of their profits to shareholders in the form of a dividend.
 Investors can take their dividend payments in cash or reinvest them in the market.
 Not all companies pay dividends, and those that do tend to be large, established companies with predictable profits.
 If an investor owns a stock or fund that pays dividends, they can expect a regular payment from that company, usually quarterly.
 Some companies may pay dividends more frequently.

 What is the Dividend Payout Ratio?

-There are other calculations that can also determine the ratio.
-For example, an alternative formula uses dividends per share and earnings per share as variables:
+An alternative dividend payout ratio calculation uses dividends per share and earnings per share as variables:

-A third formula loops in a retention ratio, which tells us how much of a company’s profits are being retained for reinvestment, rather than paid out in dividends.
-Here’s the formula for the retention ratio:
+A third formula uses retention ratio, which tells us how much of a company’s profits are being retained for reinvestment, rather than paid out in dividends.

 Dividend payout ratio = 1 – Retention ratio